Philificent/scry/README.md

 # Scry

+Version : 23.11.15pa (pre-alpha)
+Current Status: NOT WORKING

-Tool for devs running on BigCommerce to debug their widget/content regions
+Tool for devs running on BigCommerce to debug their content/global regions for widgets

 This is a simple script that you can drop into your site "scripts" section of your BC Admin console that will help you and other content managers debug your widget/content regions.